 Established by the family of Harriet Field, a former faculty member in Child and Youth Study, to recognize dedication to her students and to the early childhood education profession.
 This award will be presented annually to a student in the Graduate Child and Youth Study Program who has demonstrated academic excellence; who has completed a minimum of 1.0 unit of graduate courses, preferably in Child and Youth Study; and who has experience working with children and/or youth.
 Preference will be given to a first year graduate student who has demonstrated potential for research.
+Recipients are chosen by the GSSAAC on the recommendation of the Department of Child & Youth Study.
+Please visit the department of Child & Youth Study for application information.

-3.1.5 Fellowships and Assistantships
+3.1.5 Assistantships

 A number of departmental graduate assistantships are available to full-time students.
 Students receiving graduate assistantships work with individual professors.
 Preference will be given to students who are not on paid sabbatical leave.
-The deadline for applications is March 31 except for Graduate Education Programs.
-The deadline for applications for Graduate Education Programs, Scholarships and Assistantships is March 1.
+The deadline for applications is March 31 except for Graduate Education Programs (March 1).
 Applications and inquiries should be addressed to the graduate department to which you are making application.

-The Graduate Studies Scholarships, Assistantships & Awards Committee awards additional assistantships in the Fall Term which enable faculty to hire students to assist in a faculty member's research activity.
+The GSSAAC awards additional assistantships in the Fall Term which enable faculty to hire students to assist in a faculty member's research activity.
 Interested students should contact the Graduate Coordinator for their program.